fbpx

 • Safe spaces

 It all comes down to care, concern and compassion.
-It is reported that the girl left school at 10 am, went to fetch water but never returned.
-This would’ve have ended differently if she felt she could talk to someone.
-This is the essence of safe spaces as one feels comfortable to talk about issues they are facing.
-One way to curb menstrual stigma would be to introduce safe spaces where teenagers can feel comfortable to talk about troubling matters.
+It is reported that the girl left school at 10 am, and went to fetch water but never returned.
+This would have ended differently if she felt she could talk to someone.
+This is the essence of safe spaces as one feels comfortable talking about issues they are facing.
+One way to curb menstrual stigma would be to introduce safe spaces where teenagers can feel comfortable talking about troubling matters.

 Stop period shaming